bee344/asset-hub-examples/README.md

 The Polkadot Relay Chain does not natively support assets beyond DOT.
 This functionality exists in a parachain called Asset Hub.

-The Asset Hub provides a first-class interface for creating, managing, and using fungible and non-fungible assets.
+Asset Hub provides a first-class interface for creating, managing, and using fungible and non-fungible assets.
 The fungible interface is similar to Ethereum's ERC-20 standard.
 However, the data structures and stateful operations are encoded directly into the chain's runtime, making operations fast and fee-efficient.

 Beyond merely supporting assets, integrating an Asset Hub into your systems has several benefits for infrastructure providers and users:
 - Support for on-chain assets.